fabsenet/blog_en/source/_posts/2012/03-19-using-windows-azure-compute-to-host-a-proxy-sunday-project.md

 ![image](image76.png "image")

 The pathes are wrong!
-I was thinking the current path is in the Squid folder, were the batch file is, but is one folder up so I need to remove one “up” command.
+I was thinking the current path is in the Squid folder, were the batch file is, but is one folder up so I need to remove one "up" command.
 The second one is really obvious.
 My super long password is too long.
 Doooh!

 Fixing these two small bugs and publish!
 The Publish wizzard notices that the current stage ist already running.
 I want to replace it.
 In real environments you would deploy to a staging instance in this case. it was some kind of inplace update.
 It is using the exact same compute instance without rebooting.